What to Do in Collie After Work

 Markets & Fresh Produce

-When they’re running, local markets are worth a visit — a good opportunity to pick up fresh produce and support local growers, particularly if you’re self-catering.
-Worth checking local community boards or social media for current schedules.
+When they’re running, local markets are worth a visit—a good opportunity to pick up fresh produce and support local growers.
+Check local community boards or social media for current schedules.

 Connect & Explore: Community Life